 My Music

-TL;DR: I like writing songs, mainly for my own amusement, about things that I’m familiar with, which usually means web development, security, and interacting with people.
-I have a long affection for electronic music technology.
-You can buy my music.
+TL;DR: I like writing songs, mainly for my own amusement, about things that I’m familiar with, which usually means web development, security, and working with other people.
+I have a long history with electronic music technology, and you can buy my music.

 My songs